What is the Derringer?

 Derringer does not alter the ECM tune, rev-limiter, speed governor, or make corrections to tire sizes.
 Flash tuning is required for things like that.
 However, thanks to its OBD connectivity, Derringer monitors your gear, RPM, torque converter lockup, trans slip, etc in order to protect and tune in real-time.
 It also accounts for tow-haul, 4-wheel low, cruise control, etc.

-Does Banks provide Derringer and iDash programming updates?
+Does Banks provide Derringer and iDash firmware updates?

 Yes, firmware updates are free.
 Regardless of whether it was purchased brand new or used, Banks supports all Derringers with free updates found at bankspower.com/updates.